-Many patients with weak immune systems don't realize their Covid-19 medicine isn't as effective as it used to be - Local News 8
+Many patients with weak immune systems don't realize their COVID-19 medicine isn't as effective as it used to be - Local News 8

 It gets even worse for the immune-compromised.

-There is another Covid-19 treatment — a monoclonal antibody called bebtelovimab — but it isn’t expected to neutralize the BQ.1 and BQ.1.1 variants, according to the FDA.
-Those two variants represented 35% of the new infections in the US in the week ending November 5, according to the CDC.
+There is another COVID-19 treatment — a monoclonal antibody called bebtelovimab — but it isn’t expected to neutralize the BQ.1 and BQ.1.1 subvariants, according to the FDA.
+Those two strains represented 35% of the new infections in the US in the week ending November 5, according to the CDC.

 And new treatments aren’t coming anytime soon.